coxy1989/superconv/README.md

 ### MNIST

-Results on CIFAR10 were are included in the paper.
-The result below confirms that 'superconvergence' can be observed with a fairly standard configuration and the simple 'LeNet' network architecture.
+Results on MNIST were are included in the paper.
+The result below confirms that *superconvergence* can be observed with a fairly standard configuration and the simple LeNet network architecture.

 |  LR/SS/PL |  CM/SS | Epochs  | Accuracy (%)  |
 |---|---|---|---|